 Translate Refinery

-Refinery supports translations.
+Refinery supports internationalization (I18n for short), which includes translation.
 This guide will show you how to:

 • Improve upon or add a new translation to Refinery

 Before you start translating, you should clone a fresh copy of Refinery from GitHub.
-See this guide for information how to do that.
+See the contributing guide for information regarding how to do that.

-It’s not required but we like to create separate branch when adding new feature.
-You can create new branch by typing
+It's not required, but we strongly advise you to create a separate branch when adding a translation or a new feature.
+You can do so by typing the following shell command.

 $ git checkout -b i18n_nl

-Execute the following rake task, to get a list of missing translations
+Then execute the following to get a list of missing translations for all locales:

 Searching for missing translations for the locale: nl